Laboratory-Imaging/JOBS-examples/NIS_v6.10/42-Following_moving_object/README.md

 ### 1. Create a GA3 recipe

 In order to track the object we have to get its absolute stage coordinates.
-For this we will use the GA3 on the acquired timelapse.
+For this we will use the GA3 on the acquired time lapse.

 In the GA3 recipe (menu: Image -> New GA3 recipe...) use following nodes: